 Mr. Colter is President of CRS Inc., a corporate restructuring and strategy management consulting company.
 Before establishing CRS Inc., Mr. Colter had over 34 years of executive experience (27 years as a partner) at KPMG Canada, during which he developed financial and accounting expertise while overseeing Canadian and global financial advisory services practices of KPMG.
 He served as Vice Chairman of KPMG Canada from 2001 to 2002, was Managing Partner of Global Financial Advisory Services, KPMG International from 1998 to 2000 and was Vice Chairman of Financial Advisory Services, KPMG Canada from 1989 to 1998.
-Mr. Colter is a director and Chair of the Audit Committee of Revera Inc., a director and member of the Audit and Finance Committees of Canadian Pacific Railway Ltd. and a member of the Audit Committee of Core-Mark Holding Company Inc. Mr. Colter holds a Bachelor of Arts (Honours) degree from the University of Western Ontario, Ivey School of Business and is a Fellow Chartered Accountant.
+Mr. Colter is a director and Chair of the Audit Committee of Revera Inc., Chair of the Board of Canadian Pacific Railway Limited, and a member of the Audit Committee of Core-Mark Holding Company Inc. Mr. Colter holds a Bachelor of Arts (Honours) degree from the University of Western Ontario, Ivey School of Business and is a Fellow Chartered Accountant.